HarshaVardhanJ/chef_scripts/cookbooks/apache/README.md

 Requirements
 ============
-Supports only CentOS or other RHEL variants that use the +httpd+ package.
+Supports only CentOS or other RHEL variants that use the **httpd** package.

 Usage
 =====